Where Was “Napoleon Dynamite” Filmed?

 Created by husband-and-wife team Jared and Jerusha Hess as their debut film, 2004’s “Napoleon Dynamite” quickly became a cult classic.
 The movie focuses on the titular character, an awkward and nerdy teen with a memorable perm played by Jon Heder.
 Napoleon navigates the challenges of his daily life with quirky and hilariously quotable aplomb.
 If you’re now wondering, “Where was “Napoleon Dynamite” filmed?” then no worries — we’ll get to that soon!

 Much of the movie was heavily based on Jared’s experiences growing up in Preston, Idaho.
 Hess has stated, “The character of Napoleon was a hybrid of all the most nerdy and awkward parts of me and my brothers growing up.”
-That authenticity comes through and makes for a truly hilarious film that was not only extraordinarily and unexpectedly popular when it was released, but also remains widely beloved today.
+That authenticity comes through and makes for a truly hilarious film.
+It was not only extraordinarily and unexpectedly popular when it was released, but also remains widely beloved today.

 Amazingly, although the movie only cost $400,000 to make, it has grossed more than $45 million since it was released, according to Fantastic Facts.
 Like several other movies of the era (“Little Miss Sunshine” comes to mind), it’s the quintessential example of a low-budget, independent film that broke through into the mainstream to become a major blockbuster.